Fixing Common Plan Mistakes - Failure to Limit Contributions for a Participant

 - after-tax employee contributions;

-In 2007, John earned $100,000 in compensation as an employee of the QP Corporation and was a participant in QP Corporation’s 401(k) Plan.
-The plan permits elective contributions and provides a 100% matching employer contribution for the first $8,000 in elective contributions, as well as discretionary profit-sharing contributions.
+In 2015, John earned $100,000 in compensation as an employee of the QP Corporation and was a participant in QP Corporation’s 401(k) Plan.
+At the end of 2015, John is Age 48.
+The plan permits elective contributions and provides 100% matching employer contributions up to $11,000, as well as discretionary profit-sharing contributions.
 The plan does not allow an employee to designate any portion of his or her elective contribution as a Roth contribution.
-QP did not allocate any forfeitures to participants in 2007.
-During 2007, QP made contributions totaling $58,000 for John consisting of:
+QP did not allocate any forfeitures to participants in 2015.
+During 2015, QP made contributions totaling $64,000 for John consisting of:

 - employer profit-sharing contributions: $35,000

-QP discovered the failure to limit the contributions for John in early 2009.
+QP discovered the failure to limit the contributions for John in 2016.

 Finding the Mistake:

 In order to find the mistake, the plan administrator should timely prepare allocation schedules showing amounts contributed and allocated for plan participants.
 The allocated amounts should include all employer contributions, employee contributions (including elective contributions) and forfeiture allocations.
-The allocation schedules should be reviewed periodically by comparing total allocations to the Code Section 415(c) limitations.
+Review the allocation schedules by comparing total allocations to the IRC Section 415(c) limitations.